Tag Archives: Notes Log

 Automatic attachments

 Confirmation and cancellation emails automatically include the confirmation/cancellation form.
-RB comes with default confirmation and cancellation forms that you can customize.
+RB9 comes with default confirmation and cancellation forms that you can customize.
 You can also create your own.

-Before using this function to send confirmations or cancellations use System Preferences to customize each type of notice’s subject line, the message, and whether the notice is included in the body of the email, as an attachment, or both.
-You can include any text you wish, embed contextual RB data fields such as the job date and case name, add images, and style the text with fonts, text treatments, sizes, and colors.
+Before using this function to send confirmations or cancellations use System Preferences to create email templates for each type of notice.
+Customize subject lines and messages — and whether the notice is included in the body of the email, as a PDF attachment, or both.
+You can include any text you wish in the templates, embed contextual RB9 data fields such as the job date and case name, add images, and style the text with fonts, text treatments, sizes, and colors.

 You can also automatically include an iCalendar file with the confirmation emails that clients can import into their own calendar.
-You can customize its subject line and description.
+You can customize its subject line and description in System Preferences.

-You can preview the emails before they are sent and attach other files when sending the emails.
-You can attach files from your desktop or from your RB Job-level Repository.
+You can preview the emails before they are sent, select a different template from the default, edit the email contents, and attach other files when sending the emails.
+You can attach files from your desktop or from your RB9 Job-level Repository.

 Managing confirmations & cancellations

-When you send job confirmations or cancellations via email, RB makes an entry that includes the receiver’s email address in the job’s Notes Log.
-RB also records the email sent in the Email Log function in Tools (RB9 only) so you can refer back to it later.
+When you send job confirmations or cancellations via email, RB9 makes an entry that includes the receiver’s email address in the job’s Notes Log.
+RB9 also records the email sent in the Email Log function in Tools (RB9 Standard only) so you can refer back to it later.

 After sending out job confirmation notices either singly or in batches, track the jobs in this function to follow up with clients and record their responses in each job’s status.
 You can double-check that tomorrow’s jobs are confirmed by reviewing the Status column at the end of the day for any jobs still waiting for a call-back or not confirmed.